Information and Urban Environments

 Thus, environmental information is crucial to assess the impact of human activity on the environment.
 It helps in managing the natural and man-made resources in a sustainable way.
 Sound and sustainable decisions can be made by anticipating environmental degradation of resources and prevent costly remedial action.
 Progress towards achievement of development goals can also be made, assessing long-term effects of management interventions.
 Table 2 illustrates the relation between policy process and stages of data production.

 Data Production Processes

 Source: Nishioka and Moriguchi, 1991

-Abstracted from "Information Systems in Urban Evironmental Management: Roles for the Internet".
-Paper presented at the Second International Symposium on Urban Planning and Environment on Strategies and Methods for Improving Environmental Quality in Compact Cities.
-11-14 March 1997.
-Groningen, The Netherlands
+Based on a paper titled "Information Systems in Urban Evironmental Management: Roles for the Internet" presented at the Second International Symposium on Urban Planning and Environment on Strategies and Methods for Improving Environmental Quality in Compact Cities.
+11-14 March in Groningen, The Netherlands